tatianapassali/artificial-disfluency-generation/README.md

                    concat_files=True)
 ```

-You can also specify the fractions of fluencies, repetitions, replacements and restarts.
-Please read the
-whole documentation of create_dataset.py for more information about the parameters of this function.
+You can also specify the fraction of fluencies, repetitions, replacements and restarts.
+Please refer the documentation of create_dataset.py for more information about the parameters of this function.

 **NOTE**: The input file must be formatted as a.csv file with one or more columns.
 You also need to specify the text column for the generation of the
 disfluencies.
 A sample .csv file can be found at sample_data directory.

 ## LARD Dataset
-We create our own disfluent dataset bulding upon [Schema-Guided Dialogue (SGD)](https://arxiv.org/pdf/1801.04871.pdf).
+We created our own disfluent dataset bulding upon [Schema-Guided Dialogue (SGD)](https://arxiv.org/pdf/1801.04871.pdf).

 **Dataset Summary**